donzgold/JustMC_compilator/documentation/en_US/actions/world.md

 **Name:** Set Decorate Pot Sherd\
 **Type:** Action without value\
-**Description:** Sets the indicated cherries of the selected side of the jug in the specified location.
+**Description:** Sets the specified shard to the selected side of the vase at the specified location.
 **Work_with:**\
-&nbsp;&nbsp;Vases
+&nbsp;&nbsp;Decorated Pots

 **Usage example:**
 ```ts